Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Implications

+\item \textbf{Revisiting Participatory Approach}: In the previous section, we found that low content specificity for videos at the group, village and block levels can lead to disparate outcomes for some farmers in terms of adoption.
+Therefore, we recommend that the participatory approach for video production spans fewer groups, villages and blocks in Andhra Pradesh, Odisha and Madhya Pradesh.
+However, to account for issues of agency that arise often when co-designing with marginalised groups, we also prescribe an on-ground qualitative investigation for Digital Green's participatory process across these states.
+An inclusive participatory approach that ensures representation across multiple axes of marginalisation including caste and gender is key in creating equal as well as equitable outcomes.

-\textbf{v) Mitigating Inequalities:} In Section \ref{gender_inequalities}, we found significant gender-based inequalities in terms of adoption rates across three states.
-This will enable Digital Green in investigating and mitigating them as their service continues.
+\item \textbf{Mitigating Inequalities}: In Section~\ref{gender_inequalities}, we found significant gender-based inequalities in terms of adoption rates across three states.
+This will enable Digital Green in investigating and mitigating them as their service continues. \end{enumerate}